TheIoTLearningInitiative/IntelCurie/documentation/Introduction.md

 > A learning and development board that delivers the performance and low-power consumption of the Intel® Curie™ Module with the simplicity of Arduino at an entry-level price.
 It keeps the same robust form factor and peripheral list of the UNO with the addition of onboard Bluetooth LE capabilities and a 6-axis accelerometer/gyro to help you easily expand your creativity into the connected world.
 [Arduino CC Homepage](https://www.arduino.cc/en/Main/ArduinoBoard101)

+> The Brains Behind Your Next Invention.
+Building the next amazing thing just got easier.
+The Arduino 101* board packs powerful features that make creating a cinch, even for beginner Makers.
+And while it sells at an entry-level price point (starting at USD 29.99), it’s built for creating complex projects that require plenty of firepower.
+The brain behind the board is the Intel® Curie™ module, a powerful button-sized computer that has a built-in 6-axis combo sensor, Bluetooth* Low Energy radio, and low power usage, making it the perfect board for building “always-on” projects like fitness monitors.
+The Arduino 101 board may be the most amazing board yet, for the most amazing creations yet.
+[Intel Homepage](http://www.intel.com/content/www/us/en/do-it-yourself/arduino-101.html)

 > Unleashing a Low-Power Hardware Module for Wearable and Other Consumer and Industrial Edge Devices

 > Intel and Arduino join forces to bring you a development platform as powerful as your imagination.
 The first widely available learning and development board based on the Intel® Curie™ Compute Module, the Arduino 101 board (branded Genuino 101* outside the U.S.), delivers Intel performance at an entry-level price.
-[Intel Homepage](http://www.intel.com/content/www/us/en/do-it-yourself/arduino-101.html)
+> Key Features
 > > - A low-power, 32-bit Intel® Quark™ SE SoC
 > > - 384kB Flash memory, 80kB SRAM
 > > - A low-power integrated DSP sensor hub and pattern-matching technology enabling quick and easy identification of actions and motions